Reducing Disparate Exposure in Ranking: A Learning To Rank Approach: :

+For our listwise fairness approach we assume that the retrieved items belong to two distinct social groups (such as men and women, or majority and minority ethnicity), and that one of these groups is \emph{protected}~\cite{pedreshi2008discrimination}.
 At training time, we are given an annotated set consisting of queries and ordered lists of items for each query.
-The algorithm learns from training data by minimizing a loss function.
-At testing time, we provide a query and a document collection, and expect as output a set of top-$k$ items from the collection that should be relevant for the query, and additionally should not exhibit disparate exposure.
+At testing time, we provide a query and a document collection, and expect as output a list of top-$k$ items from the collection that should be relevant to the query, and additionally should not exhibit disparate exposure.